#saveusps #postcardart #sarasvatistampart

 for social media the material is up to you. if mailing stand alone, please use heavy paper or cardboard stock that will hold up as a postcard, or if mailing in an envelope you can use any material.

 DONATE physical piece to a fundraiser for the residency program.
+What is this residency program?
+It's for artist, writers, designers, and other creative people.
+See more here.
 These will be posted as an auction campaign for a residency program scholarship and funds for studio space.
 You can mail directly as a postcard if it is sturdy enough or insert into envelope.

 Will collect on a rolling basis so if you get inspired and want to pop in the mail sooner than later, that’s okay.
 Or if you are concerned for the front line workers in the post office, by all means hold onto these for a bit.
 First deadline June 30, second deadline August 30. mail to 605 Gaither Hinson Rd.
 Waynesboro TN 38485